Ed-Pavlov/Binstate/README.md

          builder
            .DefineState(AnotherState)
            .OnEnter<ITuple<object, string>>(...) // this state requires two arguments; OnEnter<object, string>(...) overload can be used to simplify code
            ...

-         stateMachine
-           .Relaying<string>() // specify that argument one argument for AnotherState should be gotten from SomeState rather then passing argument into Raise method
-           .Raise(SomeEvent, new object()); // and the second one passed using Raise method
+         // one argument will be relayed from the SomeState and the second one passed using Raise method stateMachine.Raise(SomeEvent, new object());

 #### Relay argument to one of activated state and pass to another
           builder